Saturday, November 6, 2021 • 7:30 p.m.

 Parry had at one point wanted to study with Brahms, but that did not come to pass.
 He did spend a summer studying composition in Stuttgart, and back in England took lessons with Edward Dannreuther, a staunch Wagnerian.
 Although some of his works (especially early on) exhibit the influence of Wagner, it was Brahms, according to biographer Jeremy Dibble, who “epitomized Parry’s ideal of all that was artistically sincere, single-minded, and intellectually honest.”
 Parry’s 1883 Symphony No. 2 is particularly Brahmsian in its language, and Brahms’ “Haydn” Variations must have provided inspiration for Parry’s Symphonic Variations of 1897 (which in turn were greatly admired by Elgar, who produced his “Enigma” Variations shortly thereafter).

 “Parry uses the romantic orchestra with delicacy to convey his own sense of hollowness and loss,” writes Benoliel.
 “The work culminates in a radiant coda, which in its last upward gesture recalls Strauss’ Death and Transfiguration.”
-Phillip Brookes, who prepared the edition performed this evening, also notes passages that exhibit the influence of Wagner and Tchaikovsky, but “the spirit of Brahms hovers over everything — the second subject [introduced by clarinets] could even been scored by the German master.
+Phillip Brookes (who prepared a performing edition of the score) also notes passages that exhibit the influence of Wagner and Tchaikovsky, but contends that “the spirit of Brahms hovers over everything—the second subject [introduced by clarinets] could even have been scored by the German master.
 In the end, though, the strongest personality of all is Parry’s own, a fitting quality for a very fine work.”

 — Jeff Eldridge